atg/Ingredients/README.markdown

 ## Licence

-In protest to [recent FUD](http://www.fsf.org/blogs/licensing/vlc-enforcement) from the Free Software Foundation, Ingredients is now licensed under the BSD licence.
+Ingredients is licenced under the "Fuck copyright - I don't have the money to sue you anyway" licence :)